xmatters/xm-labs-msscom-2012/README.md

   * In SCOM 2012, in the Administration pane, expand Notifications, and then click Channels.
   * Right-click in the Channels pane, and then select New Channel.
   * In the Command Notification Channel dialog box, in the Channel Name field, type Send New Alert via xMatters, and then click Next.
-  * In the Full path of the command file field, type the path to the APClient.bin.exe file in the xMatters integration agent installation folder; the default location is <IAHOME>\bin\APClient.bin.exe.
+  * In the Full path of the command file field, type the path to the APClient.bin.exe file in the xMatters integration agent installation folder; the default location is `<IAHOME>\bin\APClient.bin.exe`.
   * In the Command line parameters field, type the following:
   ```--map-data "applications|msscom" "add" "false" "$Data/Recipients/To/Address/Address$" "$Data/Context/DataItem/AlertId$" "$Data/Context/DataItem/AlertName$" "$Data/Context/DataItem/TimeRaisedLocal$" "$Target/ManagementGroup/Name$" "$Data/Context/DataItem/Priority$" "$Data/Context/DataItem/Severity$" "$Data/Context/DataItem/ManagedEntityDisplayName$" "$Data/Context/DataItem/ResolutionState$"```